ghwfluffy/fluffycoin/README.md

 make debug-docker
 make build-containers
 make runtests-docker

+# Run specific test
+make runtests-docker ARGS="-t ApiPort"

+# Run test in GDB
+make runtests-docker ARGS="-g -t ApiPort"
 ```

 ## Dependencies

+Everything in this project builds and runs inside of docker containers.
+To make use of the project you only need docker, bash, and Unix makefiles for the convenient aliases.

+Below is a comprehensive list of the dependencies used by the project that are all handled by the Dockerfiles for you.

 * OpenSSL - Provides the underlying cryptographic algorithms and ASN.1 encoding
 * libzmq - 0MQ networking stack for IPC and P2P communication